Director, Academic Programs and Enrichment

 “My goal is to ensure I have all the tools and knowledge to lead the community.”

-Cindy is currently the early head start program director for The Salvation Army Child Care Programs.
+Cindy is currently the director of education at Asian Human Services.
+Formerly, she worked for The Salvation Army Child Care Programs as early head start program director.
 Her commitment to serving children and families is clearly reflected in her 10 years in the early childhood field.
 She has worked as a behavioral play therapist, supporting families through family engagement; and in communities through Chicago Public Schools Child Parent Centers.
 She holds a master’s degree in child development and specialization in infancy from Erikson Institute and a bachelor’s degree in education from California Polytechnic University of Pomona.

 Carolyn Newberry Schwartz

 “Participation in the fellowship program will enable me to create models for local policies that build on state efforts to support high quality early learning programs.”

 Carolyn is passionate about building connections between families, schools and social service organizations in order to develop strong communities where children thrive.
 Her long history of developing educational programs in communities includes serving on the Oak Park Elementary Schools, District 97, Board of Education for eight years where she helped launch Oak Park’s Collaboration for Early Childhood.
 She currently serves as the Collaboration’s first executive director and is working to significantly increase operating revenue.
 Her aim is to secure an innovative, intergovernmental partnership between three Oak Park jurisdictions that would establish an integrated system of high quality early childhood programs and services for the area.
 Carolyn balances her work with her love for the outdoors as well as cooking and entertaining family and friends.
 She lives in Oak Park with her husband David and has three adult children: Will who is working on his masters in elementary special education with a bilingual endorsement at University of Illinois at Chicago; Nat who is a scribe at a medical clinic in Oak Park; and Sylvie who attends college in Montreal.